 This checklist provides more information on the symptoms of Lyme disease.

-Applying for Long Term Disability Benefits
+Long Term Disability Benefits for Lyme Disease

 When the symptoms of Lyme disease become too severe, you will have to leave work and apply for long-term disability benefits.
 Unfortunately, insurance companies sometimes deny benefits to those with chronic Lyme disease.